 It is clear that all organisations and individuals have a role to play in reducing greenhouse gas emissions and improving the environment for ourselves, nature and our surroundings.
 We will act as a community lead to encourage and support Town and Parish Councils, businesses, organisations and individuals in the District to meet the challenges we face from climate change.

-How you can help us make a difference….
+How you can make a difference….

 There’s lots we as individuals can do to tackle climate change, be it reducing your energy usage, using greener forms of transport and reducing waste.